 “RowBOC” is the nickname of the Brattleboro Outing Club Rowing Program.
-We are in our seventh season rowing from our docks on the West River in Brattleboro, VT.
+We are in our ninth season rowing from our docks on the West River in Brattleboro, VT.

 Join BOC to access the online registration forms.
 Rowers may join the Brattleboro Outing Club Rowing Program after completing a Learn-to-Row program or demonstrating their skill level to one of our coaches.